AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/user-setup.md

 ---
-title: User Setup
+title: User setup
-description: Setup enhanced Inventory Management sources as merchant stores.
+description: Setup enhanced Inventory Management sources as merchant stores to support the Store Fulfillment solution for Adobe Commerce.
 role: User, Admin
 level: Intermediate
 ---

-# User Setup
+# User setup

 Store Assist app Users are managed in Adobe Commerce.
 However, these users do not interact with Adobe Commerce directly.
 The user management is configured in Adobe Commerce to enable secure connections between Adobe Commerce and the app.

 The Store Fulfillment App User model is separated from other Adobe Commerce user models.
-The App maintains its own permission model through user roles and users that can be assigned to all or specific locations.
+The app maintains its own permission model through user roles and users that can be assigned to all or specific locations.
 The following permissions are supported: Picking order, Dispensing Order, and Item qty reduction (and cancellation).

 >[!TIP]
 >